Who are we?

 Since 2009, Transition UStA has been a hub for sustainability across the town.
 We aim to create a more climate resilient St Andrews and support people in their journeys to low-carbon living.
-Spanning the themes of Smarter Travel, Zero Waste, Local Food, and Knowledge and Skills our work has something for just about everyone.
+Spanning the themes of Smarter Travel, Sharing, Repair & Reuse, Local Food, Climate Know-How & Action and Green Spaces & Wildlife our work has something for just about everyone.

 We belong to the wider Transition Network, which has groups all over the UK and other parts of the world.
 And like other groups, we see communities as the starting point for reimagining and rebuilding the world we live in.
 Transition Scotland is a network of Transition groups closer to home.
 Within Transition Scotland and the wider Transition Network we share ideas, run events and collaborate on projects.